What are tower servers?

 What are the benefits of tower servers?

-Expandability and customization: As your business grows, tower servers are built to expand with you.
+Expandability and customisation: As your business grows, tower servers are built to expand with you.
 They are designed for easy and straightforward upgrades in order to support your workloads during both unforeseen and coordinated times of growth.
 Tower servers have no limitations on expandability, with the option for countless additional servers to supplement your IT environment as needed.
-They are also fully customizable, with considerable configurability capabilities.
+They are also fully customisable with considerable configurability capabilities.

-Business continuity and uninterrupted workflows: Most small and midsize businesses opt for at least two tower servers to run collaboratively, which provides sufficient storage for backups and duplication.
+Business continuity and uninterrupted workflows: Most small and medium-sized businesses opt for at least two tower servers to run collaboratively, which provides sufficient storage for backups and duplication.
 Proper planning and use of tower servers can promote business continuity and reduced downtime, both of which are vastly important to the healthy function of your business and play a vital role in your disaster recovery plan.

 HPE tower servers